cx-language/cx/README.md

 ## Documentation

 To learn how to compile Delta programs, see the [compiler manual](docs/compiler-manual.md).

-Auto-generated API documentation for the compiler is available at https://delta-lang.github.io/delta/doc.

 To generate HTML for the API documentation locally, run `doxygen docs/doxyfile` in the project root directory.
 The output is generated under `docs/html` and can be